Rahmannugar/shippex/README.md

 Click on the track button to view the shipment status and other details.

 ## Developer usage
-Clone the Repository with git clone https://github.com/Rahmannugar/shippex.git Install dependencies with npm run dev and run locally.
-Unzip the provided .zip file containing environment configuration files and place them in the project root directory.
+1. Clone the Repository with git clone https://github.com/Rahmannugar/shippex.git
+2. Install dependencies with npm run dev and run locally
+3. Unzip the provided .zip file containing environment configuration files and place them in the project root directory.

 Note: The url has authorization parameters so youll need to use the local nextjs route to bypass the cors error and sign in and fetch shipment details